battis/qdapi/README.md

 ### Usage

-The API supports the main four RESTful verbs:
+The API supports the main four RESTful verbs: GET, POST, PUT, DELETE.
+There are language-specific examples of apps that interact with the API in the [/examples](examples) directory.

 ##### GET